cloudify-cosmo/cloudify-manager/tests/README.md

 ## Step 5: Installing Workflows

-The *workflows* project contains cloudify system workflows, i.e, workflows that we use for managerial configuration.
+The *workflows* project contains Cloudify system workflows, i.e, workflows that we use for managerial configuration.
 Specifically, it contains workflows that create/delete deployments. cd into the directory containing this file and run: